-The Partridge Family made David Cassidy one of the biggest teen idols of the 1970s.
-Finding women who were interested in being with him was never a problem.
+The Partridge Family made David Cassidy one of the biggest teen idols of the ’70s.
+Finding women who were interested in him was never a problem.
 Even his Partridge Family co-star Susan Dey had a crush on the actor/singer.
-But when Dey opened up abut her feelings, things didn’t go well.
+But when Dey opened up about her feelings, things didn’t go well.

 Susan Dey had an unrequited crush on David Cassidy

 In The Partridge Family, Dey and Cassidy played siblings Laurie and Keith Patridge.
 But offscreen, Dey was nursing a serious crush on her co-star — one he definitely did not reciprocate.

 “Susan had a giant crush on David,” Shirley Jones, who played mom Shirley Partridge on the show, recalled in Cassidy’s 1994 memoir C’Mon Get Happy … Fear and Loathing on the Partridge Family Bus.
 “She was just mad about him — just gaga over him.”

 Dey and Cassidy had become close during their years on the series.
 But Cassidy, who was several years older than Dey, thought of her as a sister.
 He was dumbfounded when he realized how she felt about him.